craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes May 07 23.md

 ### What happened?

-they are exploring the temple, the reliefs generally support the timeline that the cult has been around for a couple dozen years
+they are exploring the temple, the reliefs generally support the timeline that the cult has been around for a couple dozen years, with specific mentions of 4 main cultists and one Kalariel (who I am thinking maybe was [[Gail Thomas]] retitled?)

 skeletons in the pools